 Physical Disability or Illness.
 If you do not have the Adobe

 bottom of the page to go to the Adobe Systems download site.
-Download and install the program

 Acrobat Reader is free and is distributed by Adobe Systems.

 You may also call 703-222-0776 to have an application mailed to you.
 (Return to Top of

 Mailed absentee ballots are counted on Election Day in the Central